Alloy Steel Round Bar

-Alloy Steel Round Bar is a high quality, high tensile steel usually supplied readily machine able in ‘T’ condition with good ductility and shock resisting properties combined with resistance to wear.
+Alloy Steel Round Bar is a high quality steel, high tensile steel usually supplied readily machine able in ‘T’ condition with good ductility and shock resisting properties combined with resistance to wear.

 It was originally introduced for the use in machine tool and motor industries for gears, pinions, shafts, spindles and the like.Later its applications became much more extended and it is now widely used in areas such as the oil and gas industries.